 Keeping Children Busy in the Days Ahead

-Given the uncertainty surrounding the days and weeks ahead here is a list of general recommendations for parents in assisting their children at this time.
-This includes some examples of daily schedules to assist parents in providing structure, calm, routine, and expectations.
+Whilst there is light at the end of the tunnel, there is still a level of uncertainty surrounding the days and weeks ahead.
+Here is a list of general recommendations for parents in assisting their children at this time particularly during breaks from school.
+The following includes some examples of daily schedules to assist parents in providing structure, calm, routine, and expectations.

 - Create Routines – Children thrive on routine.
 Consider keeping their regular bedtime and morning routines, sitting down for lunch at the same time as they would do at school, and writing out a daily schedule so that they know the plan for the day.
 Keeping these small things consistent can help children to feel regulated, calm and make a potentially scary situation feel much more predictable